Creating a Corpus

 "Name" => 2

-But once this work is done, you can easier address lots of interesting questions about a corpus:
+Once this is done, you can easily address many interesting questions about a corpus:

 julia> lexical_frequency(crps, "Name")